Student Report Guidance

 B Committed

-• This pupil completes the work set for them.
+• This student completes the work set for them.

 • They meet expectations and demonstrate a clear desire to achieve.